 How Do You Prevent Your cat From Getting Fat?

 Dry foods are high in calories, so a little extra calorie a day can add up quickly.
 Here are some tips for keeping your aging cat to keep her weight under control.

-- Check out with your vet to find the senior cat food that has the best nutritional balance.
+- Check out with your vet which cat’s food is the best for your senior furry friend.

 - Read the label on the cat food package.